sardana-org/sardana/doc/source/sep/SEP18.md

     * The measurement group will be armed for as many starts as specified in the preparation and the preparation will expire whenever all starts gets called or in case of stop/abort.
-    * Setting the integration time via the attribute will de deprecated in favor of using prepare command with the synchronization description, but backwards compatibility will be maintained.
+    * Setting the integration time via the attribute will be deprecated in favor of using prepare command with the synchronization description, but backwards compatibility will be maintained.
 2. Allow different types of preparation of channels - this still depends on